-In addition to adhering to laws as they apply to all vessels, operators towing a person(s) on water skis or a similar device must obey these laws.
+In addition to adhering to laws as they apply to all boat operators towing a person(s) on water skis or a similar device must obey these laws.

-- It is illegal for vessels to tow persons on water skis or any device of this type between sunset and sunrise.
+- It is illegal for boats to tow persons on water skis or any device of this type between sunset and sunrise.

-- Children 12 years old and younger being towed must wear a U.S. Coast Guard–approved, appropriately sized Type I, II, or III life jacket and must be approved for such activities.
+- Children 12 years old and younger being towed must wear a U.S. Coast Guard–approved, appropriately sized wearable Type I, II, or III life jacket and must be approved for such activities.

 - Boats towing a person(s) on water skis or a similar device must carry on board a red or orange skier-down flag and display it whenever the skier is in the water.

 - It is illegal to tow a person(s) holding onto any portion of the boat aft of the transom (including a step, ladder, platform, or deck) while underway.